-Monopar Therapeutics Inc. ("Monopar" or the "Company") is a clinical-stage biopharmaceutical company primarily focused on developing proprietary therapeutics designed to extend life or improve quality of life for cancer patients.
-Monopar currently has three compounds in development: 1) Validive® (clonidine mucobuccal tablet; clonidine MBT), a Phase 2b/3 clinical stage, first-in-class mucoadhesive buccal tablet for the prevention of radiation induced severe oral mucositis ("SOM") in oropharyngeal cancer patients; 2) camsirubicin (generic name for MNPR-201, GPX-150; 5-imino-13-deoxydoxorubicin), a clinical stage topoisomerase II-alpha selective novel analog of doxorubicin engineered specifically to retain anticancer activity while minimizing toxic effects on the heart; and 3) a preclinical stage uPAR targeted antibody, MNPR-101 and related compounds, for advanced cancers and severe COVID-19.
+Monopar Therapeutics Inc. ("Monopar" or the "Company") is a clinical-stage biopharmaceutical company focused on developing proprietary therapeutics designed to extend life or improve quality of life for cancer patients.
+Monopar currently has four compounds in development: 1) Validive® (clonidine hydrochloride mucobuccal tablet; clonidine HCI MBT), a Phase 2b/3 clinical stage, first-in-class mucoadhesive buccal tablet for the prevention of radiation induced severe oral mucositis ("SOM") in oropharyngeal cancer patients; 2) camsirubicin (generic name for MNPR-201, GPX-150; 5-imino-13-deoxydoxorubicin), a Phase 1b clinical stage novel analog of doxorubicin engineered specifically to retain anticancer activity while minimizing toxic effects on the heart; 3) MNPR-101, a preclinical stage uPAR-targeted antibody being developed as a radioimmunotherapeutic and companion diagnostic for advanced cancers and severe COVID-19; and 4) an early stage camsirubicin analog, MNPR-202, for various cancers.